-Form and Analysis (2).
+337 Form and Analysis I (2).
 Prereq: MUS 121-122.

 A study of the structure of music and its relationship to expressive meaning, focusing on the practical uses of analytical tools and techniques to explore, understand, and evaluate music.
-(Fall, even years)
+(Fall, odd years)